-On the quiet, back shore of Tomahawk Lake, Chester and June Wallace have finished up their annual interviews for summer help and are ready to open the family park for the season.
-They became the owners of this resort for daytrippers in 1956, four years after two guys named Laucks and Yonkers built a dam, a small beach and refreshment stand on a small farm lake at the base of Sparta Mountain.
-Every year since, the Wallaces have made improvements, and today's Tomahawk Lake is a treasure for the families that come here.
+Chester and June Wallace became the owners of this resort for daytrippers in 1956, four years after two guys named Laucks and Yonkers built a dam, a small beach and refreshment stand on a small farm lake at the base of Sparta Mountain.
+Every year since, the Wallace family has made improvements, and today's Tomahawk Lake is a treasure for the families that come here.

 The 200 acre property, part of Sparta, Byram and Hopatcong townships, includes a large perimeter around the 25 acre lake, assuring contamination-free water and allowing spacious picnic and recreation areas.
 Two brooks, one from the top of the mountain and one from Seneca Lake, provide constant flow through Tomahawk during the summer.
 In winter, the lake is drained, depleting most all vestige of the season's growth.
 The result is weed-free, crystal clear water for the ultimate summer refreshment.